konradkiss/generator-serverless-concourse/README.md

 ### Endpoints

 It is possible to create nested endpoints by making the endpoint name a path.
-Here, plurality will matter for each name in the path, ie: `yo serverless-concourse get user/addresses`.
-Here, each generated address endpoint will be effective under a specific user - a one to many relation.
+Here, plurality will matter for each name in the path, ie: `yo serverless-concourse get user/addresses` will refer to getting a list of addresses for a specific user as opposed to the list being nested under the users endpoint.
+In other words, each generated address endpoint will be effective under a specific user - a one to many relation.
 If we just wanted to nest endpoints we could use plural forms in the path, ie: `yo serverless-concourse get users/vips`.

 ## Examples